 Can I learn two different Taiji systems at the same time?

 As a beginner, I would not recommend it because it will cause you a lot of confusion as well as make it difficult for either instructor to teach you.
 An analogy could be if you were to begin both French and Spanish language classes at the same time, you would get confused because, although they are based on similar roots, their expression is different.
 Once you have gained a thorough grounding in one system, over several years, then you will have a foundation and stand a better chance of taking up a second practice with a reduced risk of confusion.
 You will then hopefully have enough experience to allow it to inform your knowledge without substituting or corrupting either.
 Personally, I prefer to stick to one Taiji system.

 Is Taiji mystical or religious?

 No, Taiji has absolutely nothing to do with religion or mysticism.
-There are some people who try to make Taiji mystical, but really this does nothing to help learning Taiji and actually will hold back your development, and so I would advise you to steer clear of this kind of mixing.
+There are some people who try to make Taiji mystical, but really this does nothing to help to learn Taiji and actually will hold back your development, so I would advise you to steer clear of this kind of mixing.
 Keep it real!

 What is “Chi”?

 A literal translation would be “breath”.
 Used in other contexts it is just a concept, or a metaphor, used to describe a flow of something abstract such as a perceived sensation.
 Again, keeping it real, “chi” is definitely not some kind of mysterious energy that science has yet to discover!
 In my own classes, I avoid using this word because of the unhelpful ‘mystical’ connotations that people might associate with it.
 Also, it’s worth mentioning that the “chi” part of the phrase “Tai chi” is a completely different word.